Nicoretti/xxd-rs/README.md

 ## Mission statement
-This project was created to learn rust, therefore there is no perf If you wanna use the proect or contribute feel free, but please take note of the goal(s) and non goals so you won't waste ur time or get frustrated.
+This project was created to learn rust, therefore there is no perf If you wanna use the project or contribute feel free, but please take note of the goal(s) and non goals so you won't waste your time or get frustrated.

 ### Goals
 1. Learn rust